Kishore Kunal: Works

-In this 800-page book, Kunal has analysed the historical documents to draw the conclusion that the Babri Masjid was built by Emperor Aurangzeb, not Babur.
-He blames the British East India Company surveyor Francis Buchanan for erroneously crediting Babur.
-Kunal also states that a Ram temple existed at the disputed site which was demolished by Aurangzeb's governor Fedai Khan in 1660 AD.
+In this 800-page book, Kunal analysed the historical documents to draw the conclusion that the Babri Masjid was built by Emperor Aurangzeb, not Babur.
+He blamed the British East India Company surveyor Francis Buchanan for erroneously crediting Babur.
+Kunal also stated that a Ram temple existed at the disputed site which was demolished by Aurangzeb's governor Fedai Khan in 1660 AD.
 Reviewer Kuldeep Kumar has remarked that the book deserves a close reading by professional historians.

-In May 2017, Kunal indicated that he would submit a petition to the Supreme Court of India in Ayodhya dispute presenting his evidence and analysis and "become a party to the dispute".
+Kunal submitted evidence to the Supreme Court of India in Ayodhya dispute presenting his analysis.